HomeResearchScientific themesEngineering for a Resilient World

 We live in an increasingly complex and interconnected world in which societal and environmental changes have an increasingly higher impact on our natural environment and human well-being.
 As the impacts of environmental and societal changes are increasingly difficult to anticipate, we need to strengthen our resilience to these changes.

-The interfaculty Resilience@UT programme was established to respond to the challenges of rising disaster losses, a changing climate, inadequate healthcare, and societal unrest, and crime.
+The interfaculty Resilience@UT programme was established to respond to the challenges of rising disaster losses, a changing climate, inadequate healthcare, societal unrest, digital threats and crime.
 The programme combines the expertise and interests of its academic community together with that of public and private sector partners to develop and implement a joint research agenda and consequently promote a resilient society.

 The resilience programme connects people from research and capacity development from the five UT faculties with partners in Twente, the Netherlands and internationally.